Volvo, Cummins, ZF Win Electric Truck Manufacturing Grants

 The new grants complement $177 billion in private sector investment in EV and battery manufacturing since Biden took office, Granholm and other officials said.

-Awards are subject to negotiations to ensure that commitments to workers and communities are met, officials said.
-The Energy Department also will complete environmental reviews before money is awarded later this year.
+The awards are subject to negotiations to ensure that commitments to workers and communities are met, officials said.
+DOE also will complete environmental reviews before money is awarded later this year.

 Transportation accounts for the single largest source of U.S. greenhouse gas pollution and Biden has made electric vehicles a key part of his climate agenda.